sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/chapter_04.txt

   feature is particularly relevant if you're building an open-source Django application that you want to be used by as many people as possible.)

-As you might expect, Django's database layer aims to solve these problems.
+As you might expect, Django's database layer solves these problems.
 Here's a sneak preview of how the previous view can be rewritten using Django's database API::